 - Large serving dish (or individual dishes)

-- 105 g plain gluten free flour blend preferably without xanthan gum (I use Gluten Free Alchemist Blend A – see website for details)
+- 105 g plain gluten free flour blend without Xanthan gum (eg Gluten Free Alchemist Blend A – see NOTES)

 - ½ tsp xanthan gum